neuronsimulator/nrn/simctrl/cvode.rst

     Description:
-        returns f(yvec, t) in ypvec. f is the existing model.
+        returns f(yvec, t) in the :class:`Vector` ypvec. f is the existing model.
         Size of yvec must be equal to the number of states ( ie vector size returned by :meth:`CVode.states`). ypvec will be resized to the proper size.
         Note that the order of the states in the vector is indicated by the